Pataclop/Movinyl/README.md

 ```sh
 ./0_SETUP
 ```
-2. Put your movies in the PROCESSING_ZONE folder.
-WARNING : They will be deleted
+2. Put your movies or video files in the PROCESSING_ZONE folder.

-3. Generate the disks (ressource intensive, go take a cup of wine)
+3. Generate the disks (ressource intensive, might take some time)

 ```sh
 ./1_BATCH